sfc-aqua/quisp/simulation_tests/README.md

 # run all tests with 4 cores
 $ pytest -n 4

-# run all tests in single process with stdout for debugging
+# run all tests in single process with stdout for debugging.
+# you can use `print()` to check something to debug.
 $ pytest -s

 # run "NoErrorMIM" test